Teodor Baconschi: Diplomatic and political career

 Baconschi has served as the Romanian Ambassador to the Vatican, to the Sovereign Military Order of Malta and to the Republic of San Marino in 1999–2001, to Portugal in 2002–2004, to France, Monaco and Andorra from September 2007 to December 2009.
-From October 2006 until August 2007, he served as the Presidential Advisor on political affairs with the Presidential Administration.
+From October 2006 until August 2007, he served as the Presidential Advisor on political affairs with the Presidential Administration during the presidency of Traian Băsescu.
 Baconschi held offices of the Director General in 2001 and State Secretary for Global Affairs at the Ministry of Foreign Affairs of Romania from January 2005 to September 2006.
 On December 23, 2009, he was appointed the Minister of Foreign Affairs of Romania.
 As the Foreign Minister, Baconschi has been a proponent of closer ties with the United States and further integration into NATO.

-Baconschi was fired by Prime Minister Emil Boc on January 23, 2012 following a blog post where the Foreign Minister described anti-government protesters as "clueless and inept slum dwellers."
+Baconschi was fired by Prime Minister Emil Boc on January 23, 2012, following a blog post where the Foreign Minister described anti-government protesters as "clueless and inept slum dwellers."